FeatherFramework/feather-admin/README.md

 Adjust individual values to fit your staff structure.
 Keep `menu.open` at or below the lowest staff level that should be able to open the menu.

 Buttons a staff member cannot use are hidden.
-Every player-affecting request is checked again by the server, so changing the local menu does not grant permission.
+Self-target buttons also follow `configs/hierarchy.lua`.
+Every request is checked again by the server, so changing the local menu does not grant permission.

 Staff also cannot target an account with an equal or higher role level.
 This hierarchy is configured in `configs/hierarchy.lua`.
 The active character controls a staff member's authority, while the highest role held anywhere on the target account controls its protection.